mohdje/medflix/README.md

 Medflix is a streaming platform I made with React and .Net.
 With this application you can watch movies and series for free.
 Architecture of this project :
 * Client: it is made with React and MAUI (desktop and phone applications embed a webview disaplaying React app).
+Client app is available for Android (phone and tv), Windows and macOS soon.
 * Backend:
     - WebHostStreaming: made with .Net.
 It provides APIs so the Client can get information about movies, doing search operations and to get a stream to watch movies and series.
 It uses a home-made library (MoviesAPI) to do searches and MonoTorrent to download medias and get stream from torrents without waiting for it to be fully downloaded to watch it.
     - MoviesAPI:  A library I made to search for movies, series, subtitles and torrents on the web.
 More info about it in the MoviesAPI folder.